 Matt Hensley was inducted into the Skateboarding Hall of Fame in 2018.

 Born in Seoul, South Korea, Daewon Song entered the spotlight with a seminal performance in the 1991 World Industries video “Love Child”.
 Throughout his successful career, Daewon Song has pushed the boundaries of technical street skateboarding in influential skate videos including “New World Order”, “Twenty-Shot Sequence” and “Skate More”.
 Together with long-time friend Rodney Mullen, he was part of Deca and Almost Skateboards and launched his own brand, Thank You Skateboards, with Torey Pudwill in 2018.

 Daewon Song joined DVS Shoes in 1996 and endorsed 14 pro model shoes throughout his 20-year tenure with the brand.
-The DVS Daewon 1 model arrived at a time when “tech” shoes were trending in skateboarding and looks similar to a running shoe.
+The DVS Daewon 1 model arrived in 1998, and the sequel dropped at a time when “tech” shoes were trending in skateboarding and looks similar to a running shoe.
 Daewon was named Thrasher Magazine’s Skater of the Year in 2006 and signed onto the adidas Skateboarding shoe team in 2016.

 Daewon Song was inducted into the Skateboarding Hall of Fame in 2017.